 Overview of Layaway Sales Accounting

 Retailers routinely offer layaway sales arrangements to their customers, where customers are allowed to set aside specific items for customers, usually in exchange for a layaway deposit.
 The retailer retains custody of the goods until the customer pays the remaining balance on the goods.
+This layaway plan is particularly useful for lower-income customers, who may not have sufficient funds to pay for the full amount of a purchase at one time.

 If the customer does not complete the purchase, then the retailer may be allowed to retain the deposit.